-The 2017 Naval Shipbuilding Plan highlighted Infrastructure as a key to continuous naval shipbuilding in Australia set out in the 2016 Defence White paper.
-Following recommendations from the RAND report, Australia's Naval Shipbuilding Enterprise - Preparing for the 21st century, the Government announced that shipbuilding in Australia would be centered on two principal shipyards:
+The 2017 Naval Shipbuilding Plan highlighted Infrastructure as a key enabler to continuous naval shipbuilding in Australia.
+Following recommendations from the RAND report, Australia's Naval Shipbuilding Enterprise – Preparing for the 21st century, the Government announced that shipbuilding in Australia would be centered on two principal shipyards:

-- Osborne Naval Shipyard, South Australia comprised of Osborne South - a generic, flexible shipyard for the construction of major surface combatants and Osborne North - a bespoke construction yard for the future submarine program; and
+- Osborne Naval Shipyard, South Australia comprised of Osborne South – a flexible shipyard for the construction of major surface combatants, and Osborne North – a bespoke construction yard for the future submarine program; and

 - Henderson Maritime Precinct, Western Australia – for the construction of minor naval vessels.

 In the pursuit of a new, more flexible means of investing in naval-related infrastructure, the Government established Australian Naval Infrastructure Pty Ltd (ANI) in March 2017 as a Government Business Enterprise responsible for the ownership and management of infrastructure at the Osborne Naval Shipyard, on behalf of the Commonwealth.

 Since the release of the 2017 Naval Shipbuilding Plan, the Government has made significant progress in the development and upgrade of infrastructure to support the continuous naval shipbuilding enterprise.
 This has included:

 - Considerable progress in the development of Osborne South where ANI is delivering new and upgraded facilities to support the delivery of the Hunter Class Frigate Program.
 Ongoing progress of Osborne South can be found on ANI's website.